Azure-Samples/azure-spring-boot-samples/README.md

 If there is no such instruction, the example can directly activate the profile of Spring Cloud Azure 6.x to run.

 If you're adding a new example, here's a template that converts the example to support Spring Boot 3: [./CONVERT_SAMPLE_TO_USE_SPRING_BOOT_3_TEMPLATE.md](CONVERT_SAMPLE_TO_USE_SPRING_BOOT_3_TEMPLATE.md).

-**Note**: This section is used to convert the samples to run in Spring Boot 3, the branch `feature/spring-boot-3` is no longer maintained.

 ### Run samples with Maven command